What is marketing data?

 Marketing can’t begin until you know the market!

-The first four types of marketing data are essential for developing your Ideal Customer Profile or ICP.
+The first four types of marketing data are essential for developing your Ideal Customer Profile (ICP).
 This is a representation of your perfect customer, the person who will derive the greatest benefit from using your product or service.

 TAM and ICP calculations are important first steps in this process, but there are other considerations as well.
-Content that matches your audience’s desires and campaigns that reach them in a timely fashion are two of the most essential.
-Data powers both of these disciplines.
+Content that matches your audience’s desires and campaigns that reach them in a timely fashion are essential for success when marketing with data.

 Gone are the days when B2B sales and marketing teams worked in silos and never communicated.
 For a business to succeed, it must have both teams working together, chasing the same prospects and working towards the same goals.